sarafergus97/codeVA/Unions/unions_blog_html.md

 This project attempts to address the aesthetic perspective of [disruption](http://www.animatingdemocracy.org/sites/default/files/pictures/AestPersp/pdfs/Aesthetics%20Short%20Take.pdf) by providing insight on a topic that many Virginians do not know a lot about (being that unions are, officially, illegal in the state).

-### A Null Result
-Many students will choose to explore relationships that do not actually exist (sometimes, this will be painfully clear to you before your student even starts).
-This example helps to communicate to students that a weak realationships still provide insight and inquiry, and that they should not be afraid to investigate ideas they do not already know about.

-### Controversial Issues
-Officially, unions are illegal in Virginia.
-So, the topic of unions is very political and relativley controversial.
-Should I let my students explore a contraversial topic like this? *Absolutley*.
-I encourage students to study anything they are interested in, and in my experience, they are often interested in political/controversial ideas (racism, enviornmental issues, LGBT+ issues, ...).
-This requires some closer faciliatation and some more discussion, but is absolutley possible and, personally, encouraged.
-I expand on this more in [my post on faciliating projects on controversial topics.](link)

 ## The Project

 In this project, I explore labor unions using data from the wage data of [Measure of America](https://measureofamerica.org/).
 I explored the relationships between a states percent of union participation and other measures of well-being.
 To start, I visualized unions in the country using an *emerging visualization*, a geographic map.